RafaelVelazquezMartin/CodeBlocks/README.md

 5. The other players **'The Guessers'** are then prompted to guess what shape the other player was attempting to form.

 This game was developed as a challenge made by J.P.
-Morgan at the 48hr GUTS 2018 Hackathon, with the collaboration of Martin Vrabec ().
+Morgan at the 48hr [GUTS 2018 Hackathon](https://gutechsoc.com/hackathon), with the collaboration of [Martin Vrabec](https://github.com/martinvrabec).